dimsmol/authen/README.md

 Options:

+* algo - optional, default algorythm to use, 'aes256' if not specified
+* allowedAlgos - optional, list of allowed algos (in addition to algo)
+* signingAlgos - optional, list of algos that includes signing in addition to encryption, dangerous, use only if you know what you're doing
 * secrets - dict of secrets that can be used by signer
 * currentKey - default key to get secret for signing

 Methods:

-* encrypt(data, opt_algoName, opt_key) - encrypts data, using given algorythm and secret specified by given key.
-If algo name or key is not specified, defaults are used.
+* encrypt(data, opt_algo, opt_key) - encrypts data, using given algorythm and secret specified by given key
+	* arguments
+		* data can be utf8 string or Buffer
+		* algo from options will be used if opt_algo is missed
+		* currentKey from options will be used if opt_key is missed
 	* returns a dict with the following fields:
 		* data - encrypted data, as returned by encryptRaw
 		* algoName - actually used algoName (guaranted to to the same as opt_algoName, if specified)
 		* key - actually used key (guaranted to to the same as opt_key, if specified)
 * encryptRaw(data, algoName, secret) - internally used by encrypt()
-	* returns null if data or secret is empty or algorythm is not allowed (the only allowed algo is 'aes256')
+	* returns null if data or secret is empty or algorythm is not allowed
-	* otherwise returns encrypted data as base64 string
+	* otherwise returns encrypted data (a Buffer object)
 * decrypt(data, algoName, key) - decrypts data
+	* data can be base64 string or Buffer
 * decryptRaw(data, algoName, secret) - internally used by decrypt()

 ## AuthProvider